starship/starship/docs/id-ID/config/README.md

 ## Status

 The `status` module displays the exit code of the previous command.
 The module will be shown only if the exit code is not `0`.
+The status code will cast to a signed 32-bit integer.

-::: tip
+::: saran

 This module is disabled by default.
 To enable it, set `disabled` to `false` in your configuration file.